crkn-rcdr/kivik/README.md

 });
 ```

 When a Kivik instance is running, Kivik saves its container's name to `$DIR/.kivik.tmp`.
 If this file is altered or deleted, Kivik won't be able to find the running instance it might be referring to.
 The file is deleted when a Kivik instance is stopped.
+Only one Kivik instance can run at a time.

 ## Testing Kivik